surajrn/CoefPlot/readme.md

 <hr>

-Code to generate coefficient plots (example above), alongwith a table.
+Code to generate coefficient plots with a table.
+Was created to present regression results alongwith additional details.

 For example code, see the [notebook](https://github.com/surajrn/CoefPlot/blob/master/CoefPlots.ipynb) in the docs folder.